 The luncheon seminar will be held at Hs Lordships, 199 Seawall Drive, in the Berkeley Marina, (510)843-2733 (map).
 Registration starts at 11:15 am, lunch at 11:30 am, and presentation from 12:00 pm to 1:30 pm.
+Walk-ins welcome.

-Please make your reservation by calling (530) 790-0432, or sending us an e-mail by Wednesday, April 6, 2016.
+Please make your reservation by calling (530) 790-0432, or sending us an e-mail by Wednesday, July 6, 2016.

 The cost of the seminar and a full buffet is $30.
 Pay at the door (cash or check) or pay online by credit card (American Express, Discover, MasterCard, or Visa) through

 "Journey from Last to First -- How One Multi-National Company Succeeded in Safety"